How to Host Holiday Dinner After a High BP Diagnosis (Ages 55-63)

 FAQ

-#### Can stress really raise my blood pressure enough to matter?
+Does the stress of hosting really raise blood pressure enough to be dangerous?

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.